apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Custom-BitFieldProjectable.md

 }
 ```

-This approach gives us tremendous flexibility.
-We can represent specific named values for common states, while also handling bit patterns with "don't care" bits.
-The custom pattern matching allows us to check if a value matches a particular pattern, ignoring bits that don't affect functionality.
+This approach gives us great flexibility.
+We can represent specific named values for common states while also handling bit patterns with "don't care" bits.
+The custom pattern matching lets us check if a value matches a pattern, ignoring bits that don't affect functionality.

 The real power of this technique becomes apparent when working with hardware that has complex bit field semantics.
 For example, many hardware peripherals use bit patterns where:
 - Some bits are reserved and must be zero